How I Make Money from YouTube Without Making Videos

 Thinking about using Content ID?

-If you’re a music producer and put your music online, especially on YouTube, you’d better think about protecting it with Content ID.
-Because if your track ends up in the background of a viral video, and it is used over and over again on different channels (by people who don’ own the license) you get paid from the ads shown in the video.
+If your track ends up in the background of a viral video and is used repeatedly on different channels (by people who don’t own the license), you get paid for the ads shown in the video.

 Why Video Creators Should Approve Content ID